dblock/kahneraja.github.io/_posts/2016-08-14-if-you-need-me-ill-be-in-brooklyn-writing-code-for-hillary-clinton.md

 ### Thank you Readify

-I'm basically doing 3 days a week for Hillary and 2 days a week remotely for Readify - the best tech consultancy in Australia.
+I'm basically doing 3 days a week for Hillary and 2 days a week remotely dev for Readify - the best tech consultancy in Australia.

-One of the coolest things about working at Readify, aside from the talent, is that it's the sort of team that encourages this sort of community engagement and flexible work life passion balance.
+One of the coolest things about working at Readify, aside from the talent, is that it's the sort of crew that encourages this sort of community engagement and flexible work/life/passion balance.

 I'm eternally grateful.

 I'll be back in Sydney early 2017.